Immunotherapy combo shows promise in aggressive breast cancer trial

 Summary

-This study tests whether adding the immunotherapy drug pembrolizumab to standard chemotherapy before surgery can improve outcomes for people with HER2-negative inflammatory breast cancer, a rare and aggressive form of the disease.
-About 52 participants will receive either chemo alone or chemo plus pembrolizumab every 3 weeks.
-The main goal is to see if the combination leads to a higher rate of complete tumor disappearance by the time of surgery.
+This phase II trial is testing whether adding the immunotherapy drug pembrolizumab (Keytruda) to standard chemotherapy can improve outcomes for people with HER2-negative inflammatory breast cancer, a rare and aggressive type.
+About 52 participants will receive either chemo alone or chemo plus pembrolizumab before surgery.
+The main goal is to see if the combination leads to a higher rate of complete cancer disappearance at the time of surgery.

 Get updates